 | || || |

 On August 30th, in 1948 The Black Panther Party birthed one of its most charismatic leaders and public speakers-Fred Hampton.
 He was born in Summit, Illinois.
 He was able to unify people of all ethnicities based on the fact that the poorer citizens in America were catching hell everywhere-much like today’s capitalist nation.
+He saw that socioeconomic status had more of an positive correlation with social-political mobility.

 He went to the Appalachia Mountain region and mobilized the people there.
 He also traveled to the Latino communities and helped motivate and support their movement for ethnic and economic equality.
 Hampton was the Deputy Chairman of the Black Panther Party’s Illinois Chapter.
 The FBI & Chicago P(ig)D assassinated Fred Hampton at his home while he was sleeping in his bed with his pregnant wife.